mediagis/nominatim-docker/4.3/examples.md

 	#If you only want to use the Nominatim database for reverse lookups. (default: false)

 	-e IMPORT_WIKIPEDIA=true\false
-	#When enabled additional Wikipedia Data will be loaded (default off)
+	#When enabled additional Wikipedia data will be loaded (default off)

 	-e IMPORT_US_POSTCODES=true\false
 	#Whether to download and import the US postcode dump (true) or path to US postcode dump in the container. (default: false)